Skip to content

 5. Auxiliary members

-Auxiliary members include those who have made three annual Promises or a Lifetime Promise but cannot attend monthly meetings due to illness, relocation, or similar reasons.
-We maintain contact through our monthly minutes, newsletters, website, and Facebook.
-Keeping these members connected is a priority, and they are always welcome to attend meetings.
+Members who have made at least three annual Promises or a Lifetime Promise but can no longer attend monthly meetings due to circumstances like illness or relocation are known as Auxiliary members.
+The community prioritizes keeping them connected through newsletters, meeting minutes, the website, and Facebook.
+Auxiliary members are encouraged and always welcome to attend meetings whenever their situation allows.